-Many riders make the mistake of tossing their riding clothes in a hamper, backseat of a car, or a locker after riding however this only serves to concentrate odors and pass them to other textiles – making an entire laundry room, car, or locker reek of horses.
+Many riders make the mistake of tossing their riding clothes in a hamper, backseat of a car, or a locker after riding- however this only serves to concentrate odors and pass them to other textiles – making an entire laundry room, car, or locker reek of horse manure and ammonia.

-While many equestrians genuinely enjoy the smell of horses, the odors that tend to cling to fabrics – like ammonia – are less pleasant and may not be appreciated by our loved ones.
+While many equestrians genuinely enjoy the smell of horses, the odors that tend to cling to fabrics – like horse poop smells – are less pleasant and may not be appreciated by our loved ones.
 A good strategy for controlling odors so they don’t spread to other clothing or textiles is through segregating or isolating horseback riding clothing until it can be washed.